taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-09-23_Character-Profiles.md

 ### Visual checklist for character designs

 * East Asian (Korean) and West African (Senegalese) descent
-* petite but strong, well-muscled
+* petite but strong, well-muscled (Min comes up to Asoka's shoulder)
 * hair: dark, thick, slightly kinky, shaved into a mohawk
 * eyes: dark brown
+* skin: deep chocolate brown
 * piercings made of eSyrup metal, meaning they can shape-shift
   * nose
   * ears: left ear has a thick lobe piercing; right ear has matching lobe piercing and a much smaller piercing in the [forward helix](https://en.wikipedia.org/wiki/Cartilage_piercing).